Mountchicken/Union14M/README.md

   <details close>
   <summary><strong>Structure of Union14M-U</strong></summary>

   We store images in [LMDB](https://github.com/Mountchicken/Efficient-Deep-Learning/blob/main/Efficient_DataProcessing.md#21-efficient-data-storage-methods) format, and the structure of Union14M-U will be organized as belows.
-Here is an example of using [LMDB Example]()
   ```text
   |--Union14M-U
     |--book32_lmdb